InsightSoftwareConsortium/ITKTubeTK/README.txt

 The TubeTK project overview is available on the web: http://public.kitware.com/Wiki/TubeTK

-This work is distributed under the Apache 2.0 license.
+The majority of this work is distributed under the Apache 2.0 license.
 Non-commercial and commercial use is encouraged.
 More information on the Apache 2.0 license is available on the web: http://www.apache.org/licenses/LICENSE-2.0

+Certain directories contain code that is not distributed under the Apache 2.0 license.
+Those directories will contain Copyright.txt and License.txt files that describe their alternative licensing and copyright terms.
+Work is underway to convert those code to the Apache 2.0 license.
+We regret the inconvenience and confusion they are causing.

 The source code is available on the web: http://gitorious.org/tubetk/